 Dear Students, Families, and Staff Members,

 Each Thursday evening the Department of Public Health releases the city/town and Berkshire County data updates for the previous 14 day period.
-The incidence of COVID-19 in the school community is limited to the single case at Drury High School announced on March 3rd.
+The key information includes:

-- The report by the school nurse leader of the total number of cases of COVID by school and the status of each case (contact tracing, quarantine and self-isolation, and awaiting follow-up test results).
+The report by the school nurse leader of the total number of cases of COVID by school and the status of each case (contact tracing, quarantine and self-isolation, and awaiting follow-up test results).
+There are a total of 0 cases in the district involving students and staff .

 Pooled Testing Program

-The consent form is available on the district website at www.napsk12.org.
-The ability to join the pooled testing program by providing consent will remain an open enrollment and you can submit your consent form at any time.
-Please provide an individual consent form for each of your children who attend North Adams Public Schools.The more individuals who participate, the safer our schools will be!
+The ability to join the pooled testing program by providing consent will remain an open enrollment process and you can submit your consent form at any time.
+Please provide an individual consent form for each of your children who attends North Adams Public Schools.The more individuals who participate, the safer our schools will be!

 To participate in the testing program, you need to sign a consent form.
 You only need to sign once to consent for testing each week.
 The consent form can be found on the new COVID Pool Testing Program webpage on the district webpage located here.